LUXMAN vintage audio

 it has great reception capabilities and sound is excelent.
 It incorporates great lineair filters in the MF section.

-It has some special features, like switchable MF bandwidth.
+It has some special features, like switchable MF bandwidth and lock of the tuning knob.

 Photos:

-Switchable MF bandwidth, test tone, Accutouch, anti birdies filter, multipath switch.
+Switchable MF bandwidth, test tone, switchable Accutouch, anti birdies filter, multipath switch.

 Schematic: